-- (3) The review by the Tribunal is a reconsideration of the matter. - Note: There are target time limits that apply to the Tribunal's decision on the review: see section 44ZZOA. - (4) For the purposes of the review, the Tribunal has the same powers as the Commission. - (5) The member of the Tribunal presiding at the review may require the Commission to give information and other assistance, and to make reports, as specified by the member for the purposes of the review.
+(3) The review by the Tribunal is a reconsideration of the matter based on the information, reports and things referred to in section 44ZZOAA.

+There are limits on the information to which the Tribunal may have regard (see section 44ZZOAA) and time limits that apply to the Tribunal's decision on the review (see section 44ZZOA).

+- (4) For the purposes of the review, the Tribunal has the same powers as the Commission. - (5) The member of the Tribunal presiding at the review may require the Commission to give assistance for the purposes of the review.